Ibotta/dynamo_model/README.md

 ## Current Status

 This is a very basic Proof of Concept as of now.
-Not a lot of tests, if any.
+Will (hopefully) quickly be functionally complete.

 ### Known Issues

+* Currently does not implement an adapter!
+Yes, this is coming next.

 ### ToDos
+This is a list of high-level todo items.
+More specific todos are in the code (and docs).

 I know there's a lot to do still, so I will try to keep this list up to date.

 * Pick a more clever name.
 Was thinking about something like Maxwell.
-* Begin writing tests for skeleton PoC
+* Begin adapter for the aws-sdk 1.x V20111205 protocol
+* Begin high level configuration
+* Set up for clean multithread support
+* Figure out best way for automated testing against a mock API
+* Figure out how to support something like FactoryGirl against this api for developers using it.
+* Rails project demo
 * ... lots more ...

 ## Installation